timofeymukha/libWallModelledLES/README.md

 Clone the repository to the directory of your choice and run wmake inside.
 This should be it!

-If you want to build the source code documentation with doxygen, got into the docs folder and run "doxygen config".
+If you want to build the source code documentation with doxygen, go into the docs folder and run "doxygen config".
 This will create an html folder that can be read using a browser.